FW2B, FW4B, FW4C Series Hardware Overview

-As with all Protectli Vault hardware, the FW2B and FW4B series need only RAM (memory) and mSATA (storage) added in order to have a fully functional hardware system.
+As with all Protectli Vault hardware, the FW2B, FW4B and FW4C series need only RAM (memory) and mSATA (storage) added in order to have a fully functional hardware system.
 In addition, an optional WiFi module can be installed as well.
 For more information on HW compatibility, see this link.

-The FW2B and FW4B series hardware are slightly different, but the chassis form factor, general board layout, and placement of components is largely the same.
+The FW2B, FW4B and FW4C series hardware are slightly different, but the chassis form factor, general board layout, and placement of components is largely the same.
 The FW2B and FW4B vary mainly in the type of CPU they have and the number of network ports.
+The FW4C has a different CPU and 4 2.5G Network ports.
 For a full comparison among different models, please see this page.

 The annotated photo below shows the location of the various sockets.
 The FW2B is pictured.
 Note that the memory socket is underneath the mSATA and WiFi sockets.